Loading...

 Okay, well, that's the end of the lesson, and I hope you really enjoyed making your jerk veg with black bean curry with rice and peas today.

 We've been through so much today, haven't we?
-It's been an amazing lesson.

-Let's have a quick summary of what we've learned, shall we?
-Well, the first one is that the dishes we cook, eat, and serve, along with our food experiences, continue to evolve and change over time due to a number of different factors, which we looked at earlier.
+Well, the first one is that the dishes we cook, eat, and serve along with our food experiences continue to evolve and change over time due to a number of different factors which we looked at earlier.

-And jerk cooking comes from the Taino people, the indigenous people, the original people, from Jamaica.
+And jerk cooking comes from the Taino people, the indigenous people, the original people from Jamaica.

-Next, we know that creating a timeplan ensures more efficient use of time when preparing two or more dishes simultaneously.
+Next, we know that creating a time plan ensures more efficient use of time when preparing two or more dishes simultaneously.

-I think you did really well.
+We did three today, I think you did really well.

-Plus, the food skills that we use can be assessed for accuracy and precision, highlighting areas of future improvement, too.
+Plus, the food skills that we use can be assessed for accuracy and precision, highlighting areas of future improvement too.

-And lastly, we used lots of different food skills today, things like measuring, peeling, deseeding, slicing, dicing, chopping, draining, and using the oven and the hob too.
+Things like measuring, peeling, deseeding, slicing, dicing, chopping, draining, and using the oven and the hob too.

 Well, you've done really well today.